Article contents

 It’s perfectly safe to buy bitcoin if you use any of our recommended bitcoin exchanges.
 We don’t suggest using one you haven’t been recommended – not all exchanges are safe.

-Crypto is not itself protected by the Financial Conduct Authority (FCA), or the Financial Services Compensation Scheme (FSCS) – which is where you are protected up to £85,000 if anything goes wrong with the crypto company itself, such as going out of business.
+However, you are not protected by the Financial Services Compensation Scheme (FSCS) – which protects you up to £85,000 if something were to go wrong with a company holding your money (such as going out of business).
+This is just for regular investing and things like pensions.

 No, money laundering and Bitcoin is a myth.
 Transactions on the Bitcoin network are completely transparent (that’s actually one of the best things about it).
 So it’s near impossible to hide transactions.